How to Choose a Massage School

 Finding the right school for you.
 When BTI first opened its doors in 1983, there were fewer than 100 massage schools in the entire country.
 Today, there are more than 1400 institutions offering massage training.
 With so many choices out there, it’s challenging to tell one from another.
 There are very significant differences that you’ll discover across the massage school spectrum, including the quality of the training delivered, the campus environment, the makeup of the student body, the focus of the school’s curriculum and educational mission, and the success rate of graduates working in the field.

 Asking the right questions.
 As you are considering the Body Therapy Institute – as well as other institutions – we offer you the following questions that will help you evaluate the merits of any massage school.
 Along with each question, we have provided a perspective on what is important about that particular aspect, and how BTI meets it.
 You can also get more information by visiting our web page on The BTI Difference.

 - How long has the school been offering massage therapy training?

 Experience matters.
-There has been a rapid expansion in the number of institutions offering massage training in recent years.
-BTI has been in the business of training massage therapists and providing continuing education for three decades.
+There has been a rapid expansion in the number of institutions offering massage training in the past decade.
+BTI has been in the business of training massage therapists and providing continuing education for more than 30 years.